CSCfi/lega-mirroring/README.md

 # Local EGA: Data Mirroring
 This git repository contains scripts for Local EGA data mirroring project.
 Local EGA data mirroring is part of the [ELIXIR](https://www.elixir-europe.org/about-us) [EXCELERATE](https://www.elixir-europe.org/excelerate) [biobank node](http://www.elixir-finland.org/) development project in EU.
 This work package is developed by [CSC - IT Center for Science Ltd](https://www.csc.fi/csc) in Finland in co-operation with Nordic [Tryggve](https://neic.no/tryggve/) partners.

+The scripts in this repository will be run in a [luigi](https://github.com/spotify/luigi) workflow according to [this diagram](https://github.com/CSCfi/lega-mirroring/blob/master/models/workflow.png).

 ## Scripts
 ##### cf_dir.py
 ```cf_dir.py``` can be used to track file transmission.
 The name cf_dir stands for *Check Files in DIRectory*.